satriadega/nrael-typescript/README.md

 ## Downleveling

 This process of moving from a newer or “higher” version of ECMAScript down to an older or “lower” one is sometimes called downleveling.

+## Basic Types
+- string represents string values like "Hello, world"
+- number is for numbers like 42.
+JavaScript does not have a special runtime value for integers, so there’s no equivalent to int or float - everything is simply number
+- boolean is for the two values true and false